nishantshah57/extended_kalman_filter/README.md

-# extended_kalman_filter
+# Extended_kalman_filter
-Pose estimation and filtering the state estimates for a tricycle model
+Pose estimation code for a tricycle model using odometry data Implemented EKF to filter the state estimates for a tricycle model having gyroscopic values and odometry information